jammiemountz/Deployment-Presentation/README.md

 Commenting out `url` will help as well

+## GITHUB PAGES DOMAIN NAME

+Create a new file in base layer of the repo called `CNAME`, no file type.
+On the first line, have the name of your domain that you've registered.

+Go to where your domain is registered and edit your A records.
+Remove the IP addresses there and point those records towards github -

+`192.30.252.154`

+`192.30.252.153`

 ## DIGITAL OCEAN DEPLOY -
 make new droplet, chose an app stack LAMP apt-get install git-core